WebAssembly/proposals/howto.md

    2. Go to the "Manage Access" settings

-   3. Click "Invite teams or people" and enter the champion’s GitHub user name
+   3. Click "Add people" and enter the champion’s GitHub user name

    4. Select the "Admin" role and add the champion to the repository